 Myrl’s second book, A Year of Days (U of Alberta Press, 2015), was an IPPY (Independent Publisher Book Award) bronze medallist for 2016 and a Foreword Review 2016 INDIEFAB finalist in the Essays category.

-Myrl’s third book, The Left-Handed Dinner Party and Other Stories, will be published by University of Alberta Press in September 2017.
+Myrl’s third book, The Left-Handed Dinner Party and Other Stories, also published by U of Alberta Press, was released in September 2017.

 Myrl lives in Edmonton, Alberta.
 When not writing, she can often be seen walking in Edmonton’s beautiful river valley.